 For example, if pouring your own concrete foundation is something you want to do (and you can save THOUSANDS of dollars just on this one task) ask if you can help or shadow on a job to learn how it’s done.
 You can get practice on a new skill and save a boatload of money on your own job in the process.

-4. Avoid building permits.
+4. Avoid or reduce your building permits legally.

 I don’t mean trying to skirt the system and building under the radar against local ordinances (don’t do that).

-I mean avoid the need for them all together.
 You can save hundreds or thousands of dollars and months of hassle by:

 - finding a property in an area that doesn’t require hefty permits